daviddavis/katello-dev-box-backup/README.md

 * rubygems and bundler
 * vagrant (optional, this will install it if you don't have it)

-## How to use this
+## Getting started

 First, clone this repo.
 Then cd into it and run bundle install.
-Then run:
+Finally run:

 ```
 vagrant up
 ```

-"That's it?!" you ask.
+"That's it‽" you ask.
 Yup, that's it!